abhijeetGithu/MenuMate-restaurant-ordering-system/README.md

 Access the app at `http://localhost:8080`.

 ## Demo
-Check out the demo video [here](https://foodorderingabstar1.netlify.app/).
+Check out the demo application [here](https://foodorderingabstar1.netlify.app/).

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.